Why Care About Gender and Food Security?

 In many countries 85-90% of the time spent on household food preparation is women’s time

 It is deeply unjust that our global neighbours who farm to feed their families are also the most likely to go to bed hungry tonight.
-Now is the time for Canada to increase it’s support for small-scale farmers- especially women– not cut back.
+As part of its global response to the pandemic, Canada should continue to ensure strong support for small-scale farmers-especially women.